Car Insurance for Disabled Drivers and Passengers

 - Personal liability reimburses for injuries or damage to other drivers and their property.

-- Collision and comprehensive covers vehicle damage.
+- Collision and comprehensive cover damage to your vehicle.

-Additional coverages that may be valuable to a disabled driver or passenger include:
+Other coverages that may be valuable to a disabled driver or passenger include:

 - Roadside assistance coverage offers towing services, roadside assistance and pickup immediately following an accident.